Top Highest Rainfall Places in India

 9. Shillong, Meghalaya

-Shillong, the capital of Meghalaya, is fondly called the “Scotland of the East” because of its picturesque landscape and pleasant weather.
+Shillong, the capital of Meghalaya, is affectionately referred to as the “Scotland of the East” owing to its scenic landscapes and delightful climate.
 The city receives heavy rainfall throughout the year, with an annual average of about 3,200 millimeters (126 in).
-The rolling hills, waterfalls and lakes of Shillong make it a popular tourist destination.
+The rolling hills, waterfalls, and lakes of Shillong make it a popular tourist destination.

 Read More: Top Natural Places To Visit In Madhya Pradesh State